 Unfortunately, a growing number of seniors are finding themselves alone as spouses and friends pass away, children leave home, and neighbors move.

 Participating in regular activities outside of the home has been found to ward off age-related cognitive decline and some types of dementia.
 Those who are isolated and spend most of their time indoors have a greater chance of developing depression or anxiety, which can lead to reduced brain function.

-2. Senior isolation increases the risk of death
+2. Increased risk of death

 According to one study, seniors who are isolated without regular social contact are at an increased risk of dying compared to their socially active counterparts.
 This is because social interaction has a positive impact on the immune system and helps to decrease stress.
 Plus, seniors who have a strong network of friends and family are better able to care for themselves, which can help them live longer and healthier.

-3. Isolation increases the risk of elder abuse
+3. Increased risk of elder abuse

 One study found that seniors who are lonely with little social contact are more likely to enter a nursing home within a year.
 This is due to the fact that their health is declining, and they are becoming more dependent on others for support.

 6. Isolation is linked with many illnesses

 Many long-term illnesses have been linked with social isolation, including depression, chronic lung disease, and arthritis.
 When seniors are less social or physically active than they should be, it can have a negative impact on their health.

 7. Isolated seniors are more pessimistic